sammancoaching/website/_learning_hours/documentation/snippets_documentation.md

 ## Session Outline

-* 10 min connect:
+* 10 min connect: documentation chores
-* 10 min concept:
+* 10 min concept: Unit tests and documentation
-* 20 min concrete:
+* 20 min concrete: Write a how-to guide for a new feature
-* 15 min conclusions:
+* 15 min conclusions: Swap documents and give feedback

+### Connect: Documentation chores
+Why is documentation a chore?

 ### Concrete
 In the [Recently-Used-List-Docs](https://github.com/emilybache/Recently-Used-List-Docs) project there is some code and unit tests and example documentation.